-This article is designed to provide you with a glossary of the Indian Army’s ranks and appointments during the First World War.
+This article will provide you with a glossary of the Indian Army’s ranks and appointments during the First World War.
 I have written a series of guides to help you research soldiers who served in the Indian Army during the First World War which can be viewed by clicking on the link below:

 Indian Army Ranks of the First World War

 The table below contains a list of Indian Army ranks and their British Army equivalents.
-However, care should be taken when comparing Viceroy’s Commissioned Officers (jemadar and above) with their British counterparts (who held their commission from the British Crown), as even the most senior VCO was subordinate to the lowest ranked British officer.
+However, care should be taken when comparing Viceroy’s Commissioned Officers (Jemadar and above) with their British counterparts (who held their commission from the British Crown), as even the most senior Viceroy’s Commissioned Officer was subordinate to the lowest-ranked British officer.

 |Indian Infantry||Indian Cavalry||British Infantry Rank|